Skip to content

 // Everything else → defaults

-The deep merge works at any nesting level — you can override a single model while keeping the others:
+The deep merge works at any nesting level — you can override a single field (including inside nested objects like executor) while keeping the others:

 const config = defineConfig({